 Flow:

-The VoD buy request from AOSTB goes via AOVSP to CSP-AO, and includes STB-ID and asset-ID
+The VoD buy request from AOSTB goes via AOVSP to Wyre CSP-AO, and includes STB-ID and asset-ID

-CSP-AO may grant or deny the request (valid STB-ID, asset-ID?).
-When granted it will return an Entitlement-ID and the address of the VDP that will accept stream setup requests
+Wyre CSP-AO may grant or deny the request (valid STB-ID, asset-ID?).
+When granted it will return an Entitlement-ID and the address of the Wyre VDP that will accept stream setup requests

-AOSTB requests stream setup from AOVSP, which sends an RTSP SETUP on behalf of the AOSTB to the appointed VDP.
+AOSTB requests stream setup from AOVSP, which sends an RTSP SETUP on behalf of the AOSTB to the appointed Wyre VDP.
 The SETUP request includes the STB-ID, VoD Serving Area and Entitlement-ID.

-VDP checks authorization (entitlement) and network resources, and instructs to prepare the stream, and returns to AOVSP the VoD tuning parameters and the server where trick play can be performed (and which session-id to use).
+Wyre VDP checks authorization (entitlement) and network resources, and instructs Wyre CDN to prepare the stream, and returns to AOVSP the VoD tuning parameters and the Wyre CDN server where trick play can be performed (and which session-id to use).

-AOSTB (via AOVSP) effectively starts the stream playout by sending RTSP PLAY request to the appointed CDN server.
+AOSTB (via AOVSP) effectively starts the stream playout by sending RTSP PLAY request to the appointed Wyre CDN server.

-The stream will continue playing until AOSTB (via AOVSP) sends RTSP TEARDOWN to VDP (or other conditions cause VDP to terminate the stream, such as pause time-out or end-of-stream reached).
+The stream will continue playing until AOSTB (via AOVSP) sends RTSP TEARDOWN to Wyre VDP (or other conditions cause Wyre VDP to terminate the stream, such as pause time-out or end-of-stream reached).

 AO VoD Service Proxy (VSP) and back-end

-The VoD Service Proxy (VSP) which is located in AO-Backend provides the transmission of a VoD Buy Request and stream control requests between AO STB and VoD Subsystem.
+The VoD Service Proxy (VSP) which is located in AO-Backend provides the transmission of a VoD Buy Request and stream control requests between AO STB and Wyre VoD Subsystem.
 Response to the STB after a VoD Buy Granted/Denial is also provided by VSP.
-In this way it acts as main intermediate between the VoD client software on the AO STB´s and the VoD related back-end systems.
+In this way it acts as main intermediate between the VoD client software on the AO STB´s and the Wyre VoD related back-end systems.

-VoD Core Services Platform for AO (CSP-AO)
+Wyre VoD Core Services Platform for AO (Wyre CSP-AO)

-The Core Services Platform (CSP-AO) for AO is located in -VoD Subsystem.
-After a VoD Buy Request is received, VSP transmits STB-ID and Asset-ID to the CSP-AO which will do appropriate controls and send back the Entitlement-ID and addressing information of the VDP to VSP for transmitting to the AO STB.
+The Wyre Core Services Platform (CSP-AO) for AO is located in Wyre-VoD Subsystem.
+After a VoD Buy Request is received, VSP transmits STB-ID and Asset-ID to the Wyre CSP-AO which will do appropriate controls and send back the Entitlement-ID and addressing information of the Wyre VDP to VSP for transmitting to the AO STB.

-VoD-CDN including VDP
+Wyre VoD-CDN including VDP

-VoD CDN is the content network having central resource management (VDP) and several regional routers/video pumps which will route and stream the content towards the AO STB (via DVB-C MUX for VoD) which has been requested by transmission of RTSP requests (setup, trick-play etc.) by this AO STB.
-In addition it will send order (entitlement) verification requests to the -VoD Subsystem and check and perform allocation of streaming resources.
+Wyre VoD CDN is the content network having central resource management (VDP) and several regional routers/video pumps which will route and stream the content towards the AO STB (via DVB-C MUX for VoD) which has been requested by transmission of RTSP requests (setup, trick-play etc.) by this AO STB.
+In addition it will send order (entitlement) verification requests to the Wyre-VoD Subsystem and check and perform allocation of streaming resources.

-- NCP
+Wyre - NCP

-NCP is the Network Control Platform which takes care of session set-up/tear-down and control in the broad sense using protocols like DHCP, Radius, LDAP, etc. –NCP provides virtualization for multiple AO environments, clear separation between and AO traffic/addresses, simple operations & easy scalability.
+NCP is the Network Control Platform which takes care of session set-up/tear-down and control in the broad sense using protocols like DHCP, Radius, LDAP, etc. Wyre –NCP provides virtualization for multiple AO environments, clear separation between Wyre and AO traffic/addresses, simple operations & easy scalability.
 It also acts as an intermediate with “similar” AO platforms.

-DVB-C MUX for VoD
+Wyre DVB-C MUX for VoD

-The DVB-C MUX provides downstream transport services for the VoD media streams started on request of AO STB´s.
+The Wyre DVB-C MUX provides downstream transport services for the VoD media streams started on request of AO STB´s.

 AO STB IP data return path

 This is an IP path that can be used by the AO STB only for interactive communication between the AO STB and the AO back-end systems for purpose of this annex.
-The IP return path does not have to be provided by (i.e. it is an option).
+The IP return path does not have to be provided by Wyre (i.e. it is an option).

 AO VoD Service Proxy (VSP)